Prof. Myung Lee

 Prof. Tarek Saadawi

 TAREK N. SAADAWI received the B.Sc. and the M.Sc. from Cairo University Egypt in 1973 and 1975 respectively and the Ph.D. from the University of Maryland, College Park in 1980 (all in Electrical Engineering).
-Since 1980 he has been with the Electrical Engineering Department, The City University of New York, City College where he currently directs the Center of Information Networking and Telecommunications (CINT) and a Professor teaching courses in Network security, computer networks, local area network, communications systems and information theory.
+He currently directs the Center of Information Networking and Telecommunications (CINT) and a Professor teaching courses in Network security, computer networks, local area network, communications systems, and information theory.

 Prof. Ümit Uyar

-A networking and cybersecurity researcher, Obinna Igbe is affiliated with the Network Security Lab of the Center for Information Networking and Telecommunication (CINT) under the same City College of New York.
-His research spans across many areas of Computer and Network Security; more especially the security of enterprise infrastructures, internet of things, cloud infrastructures, connected vehicles, and smart grids.
-Currently, Obinna Igbe takes a biological-inspired approach to designing and implementing intrusion detection systems for protecting cyber infrastructures.
+A networking and cybersecurity researcher, Obinna Igbe is affiliated with the Network Security Lab of CINT under the same City College of New York.
+His research spans across the security of enterprise infrastructures, internet of things, cloud infrastructures, connected vehicles, and smart grids.
+Currently, Obinna Igbe takes a biological-inspired approach to designing and implementing intrusion detection systems for protecting cyberinfrastructures.

 Meryem Abouali is an Electrical engineer and graduate research assistant at the Grove School of Engineering .
 She is affiliate with the Network Security Lab of the Center for the Information Networking and Telecommunication.
 Her research Interests: Network Security, IoT security , wireless networks 4G/5G LTE networks.